bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 - [ ] By rewarding all Optimism projects with retroactive funding.

 > ℹ️ Try again!
-Rewarding all projects regardless of their mission
+Rewarding all projects regardless of their mission is not Optimism’s approach.

 - [ ] By providing a free market, but on the blockchain.